 Acts and/or threats of violence: any of the following:

 - intentionally causing physical injury to another, including sexual assault and domestic and dating violence;

 - using language or engaging in behavior that threatens physical injury to another or

 - intentional damage to property and has the effect of intimidating, frightening, coercing, or provoking others;

 - brandishing or using a weapon in a manner not required by the individual’s position (see also the university’s Weapons on Campus Policy and Regulation); and

 - inciting or aiding any of the above.

-Behaviors do not have to be violations of law or College policy to be of concern.
+Behaviors do not have to be violations of law or university policy to be of concern.
 Community members are encouraged to report incidents of concerning behaviors that may not qualify independently as a threat.
 While the signs, threats and indicators are detailed below, instances of changed behavior that may singly or in combination generate concern include, but are not limited to:

 - References to planning a violent or destructive event or harming others

-- Preoccupation with weapons, violent events, or persons who have engaged in volent acts
+- Preoccupation with weapons, violent events or persons who have engaged in volent acts

 - Disruptive or bizarre conduct